blueriq/blueriq-material/src/theme/THEMING.md

 ```

 # Palettes
 There are additional palettes defined to the default Material palletes (Primary, Accent and Error).
-Some components utilize a tertary color for UX reasons.
+Some components utilize a tertiary color for UX reasons.
 Below example demonstrates how to provide the palettes.
 ```
 $bq-primary-palette: mat-palette($bq-mat-primary-blue);
 $bq-accent-palette: mat-palette($bq-mat-primary-purple);